Amarnath-someperson/Amarnath-someperson.github.io/content/posts/i-never-learnt-bicycle.md

 author = "Amarnath K"
 +++

-I never did learn how to ride the bicycle

 On this broken down path I stand; the tarmac eroding at my feet

 The fog blocks my view of the path, behind me lies the jungle I trudged